sneakyHulk/heyn.dev/content/posts/Integration-of-a-local-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature.md

    ```shell
    docker exec caddy caddy reload --adapter caddyfile --config /etc/caddy/Caddyfile
    ```
-8) Lastly go again to the Fritz!Box web ui and navigate to http://fritz.box/#dyndns.
+8) Go again to the Fritz!Box web ui and navigate to http://fritz.box/#dyndns.
 9) There put in the following values
     - Update-URL:
       ```text
       https://dyndns.<your doamin>/?token=<pass>&zone=<domain>&ipv4=<ipaddr>
       ```
       Replace `<your domain>` with the domain you bought from Cloudflare.
     - Domainname: The domain you bought from Cloudflare.
     - Benutzername: You can leave it blank, it is not used.
     - Kennwort: The Cloudflare API Token you created earlier.
+10) Lastly navigate to http://fritz.box/#netSet.Scroll down and click on `more settings`.
+    There add `<your domain>` and `dyndns.<your doamin>` to the DNS rebind protection field.

 Now that all is set, Fritz!Box can update the IP via the CloudFlare API.